seanredmond/heniautos/docs/index.rst

     BCE 431/430   | Thargēliṓn            | BCE 0430-May-26 |   30
     BCE 431/430   | Skirophoriṓn          | BCE 0430-Jun-25 |   29

-Since a few aspects of the calendar were subjective or could be modified Heniautos' version is no way definitive.
-But this can be a starting point in uderstanding discussions around whether or not the war started towards the end of the month of Anthestēriṓn.
+Since a few aspects of the calendar were subjective or could be modified Heniautos’ version is no way definitive.
+But this can be a starting point in understanding, for instance, discussions about whether or not the Peloponnesian war started towards the end of the month of Anthestēriṓn.

 If you are new to the Greek calendar, start with Festival Calendar Basics and The Conciliar Calendar.
 Athenians used two parallel calendars and it is their differences and overlaps that allow us to explore many of the details about how they reckoned the year.
 Heniautos can generate both.

 heniautos Command has full details about how to use heniautos to generate many different views of the Athenian calendar.